-Let’s face it that you can never get enough of that sweet and savory flavor of those crispy fries.
+Let’s face it: you can never get enough of those crispy fries’ sweet and savory flavor.

-Well, we’ve got the perfect sweet potato fries recipe for you to trick your guests into thinking these homemade sweet potato fries came straight from a restaurant.
+Well, we’ve got the perfect sweet potato fries recipe to trick your guests into thinking these homemade fries came straight from a restaurant.

-The best part is that they can be cooked in two ways: fried or baked, and taste marvelous both ways, let’s begin by learning to make the crispest sweet potato fries.
+The best part is that they can be cooked in two ways: fried or baked, and they taste marvelous both ways.
+Let’s begin by learning to make the crispest fries.
 Below are the top tips and tricks to make the best sweet potato fries in detail.

 1. The Classic Sweet Potato Fries Recipe